Watch music videos in real-time for the songs playing on your device

 [Defaults] player = mpv

-This feature is only available on Linux for now.
-It's much more precise on a lightweight video player like Mpv.
+Audiosync is only available on Linux for now.
+It's strongly recommended to use Mpv as the video player.
 You can install it with

 pip install vidify[audiosync], along with the following dependencies: